-Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
+Applicants should explain the program's organizational structure and operations.
 Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.